Alex-Carter01/resistors/README.md

 the resistor page is fairly self explanaitory, but it lets you input the colors of a resistor, and will then tell you the ohmage

 this is deployed at the same website that is associated with this repo (http://carter-lasa-resistors.appspot.com/)

+the two images should be moved to /images but i havent had access to bash in a while